eliashaeussler/eliashaeussler/README.md

 in 🥷&nbsp;cybersecurity and began my [Cyber & IT security (M.Sc.)][CITS] studies back in 2024.

 I ❤️ open source, which is why you can find most of my current projects on my profile.
-If you're interested, you may also check out some of my [✍️&nbsp;cybersecurity course materials and exam papers][CITS_COURSES].
+If you're interested, you may also check out some of my cybersecurity [✍️&nbsp;course materials][CITS_COURSES] and exam papers.

 In case you like my work and find it worthy of support, I am always happy about a [💰&nbsp;sponsorship][SPONSOR].
 If you want to contact me, feel free to reach out on